facebookI Started Retirement Planning in Singapore at 25: Here’s How I Did It

 Unexpected Changes in Life Events

-Another area to create a financial buffer would be unexpected changes in life.
+Another area to create a financial buffer would be unexpected life changes.

 This might include changes in decisions when it comes to life events.